-President Cyril Ramaphosa said on Tuesday that the ANC is not concerned about the formation of new parties by former members wishing to challenge the ruling party in elections this year.
+President Cyril Ramaphosa said on Tuesday that the ANC was not concerned about new parties set up by former members wishing to challenge the ruling party in elections this year.

 Speaking to Foreign Minister Uhosi on Tuesday evening, Ramaphosa said that the ANC would not “waste our time” on splinter parties, including the former SABC chief executive officer Hlaudi Motsoeneng.

-At the start of his African Content Movement, Motsoeneng challenged Ramaphosa, saying, “I don’t think Ramaphosa can beat me.”
+At the start of his African Content Movement, Motsoeneng challenged Ramaphosa by saying, “I don’t think Ramaphosa can beat me.”

-Speaking in Zulu, Ramaphosa said: “I will meet him (Motsoeneng) at the finish line.
+Speaking in Zulu, Ramaphosa responded: “I will meet him (Motsoeneng) at the finish line.
 We are watching what is happening with some emerging parties, but the ANC is not worried.

 “We are focused on achieving absolute victory in the upcoming elections.
 We will not waste our time on small lots and fragments, which, in our opinion, will not harm the ANC,” he added.